sunriselayer/gitbook/learn/rise/README.md

 - Denom in the blockchain: `uvrise`

 $vRISE can be staked to the Sunrise network.
-The staked amount will be calculated as a voting power for the governance.
+The staked amount will be calculated as voting power for governance.
 Furthermore, the rewards for stakers will be distributed in proportion to the staked amount.

 To get $vRISE, users need to provide liquidity in